By Daniel Mattia, blogger for The Zebra

 I originally set out to compare the features of each service and their unique solutions for effectively delivering food from one place to another.
 During my research and writing, I sought to be careful not to favor one more than the other, or to write an article in which the services duked it out like a wrestling match.

 In the end, it didn’t matter.
-Whether you’re a customer or driver, it seems as if your decision to use any one service will be based largely on experimentation and your subsequent experience, not on what’s offered by the service.
+Whether you’re a customer or driver, it seems as if your decision to use anyone’s service will be based largely on experimentation and your subsequent experience, not on what’s offered by the service.

 I’ll be curious to see how each service continues to improve, innovate, and stand out from its competitors.
 Over time, I have a feeling one or two on-demand food delivery services will eventually come out ahead or gobble up a competitor.